-- 4. FINANCIAL PLAN DEVELOPMENT AND MAINTENANCE ROLES AND RESPONSIBILITIES There are different financial plan requirements for ODOT and SKATS with regard to the long-range plans and the transportation improvement programs.
-This Agreement will focus on the financial plan tracking of the funding for projects that are included in both the current TIP and STIP and development of the financial plan for the long-range metropolitan transportation plan.
+RESPONSIBILITIES - There are different financial plan requirements for ODOT and MPO with regard to the long-range plans and the transportation improvement programs.
+Work under this task will address the financial plan tracking of the funding for projects that are included in both the current TIP and STIP and development of the financial plan for the long-range MTP.
 The STIP and TIP financial plan process has been developed to ensure that the TIP and STIP are constrained throughout their lifecycles.
 These financial plans act as "checkbooks" for the various programs both at the state level and at the MPO level.
-The financial plan for the metropolitan transportation plan enables fiscal constraint for the long-range plan. - a.
-Responsibilities of Each Agency for Financial Plan and Fiscal Constraint Development (RTP/TIP/STIP Updates)
+The financial plan for the MTP enables fiscal constraint for the long-range plan.

+a.
+Responsibilities of Each Agency for Financial Plan and Fiscal Constraint Development (TIP/STIP Updates)

-- I. The ODOT Highway Program Office (HPO) is the lead agency for administration of the STIP financial plan.
-HPO will ensure that all federal funds used within the state, are programmed in the STIP and accounted for, and that the STIP captures any project activity related to federal funds or regionally significant projects.
-ODOT shall program funds to projects in a manner that maintains financial constraint and is consistent with federal regulations. - II.
-ODOT, including the Public Transit Division, shall provide MPO and Public Transit Operator sufficient financial information (including grant awards, annual appropriation amounts, limitations, and rescissions, as applicable) in a timely manner.
-ODOT will provide project financial information to MPO as needed for demonstration of fiscal constraint of the metropolitan TIP. - III.
-ODOT, including the Long-Range Planning Unit, coordinates the special purpose committee described here.
-The special purpose committee projects long-range federal and state revenues for development of the financially constrained metropolitan transportation plan (RTP).
-The special purpose committee consists of a representative from ODOT and each MPO and metropolitan PTO.
+- 1. ODOT's Active Transportation Section, Program and Funding Services Unit is the lead agency for administration of the STIP financial plan.
+ODOT's Active Transportation Section, Program and Funding Services Unit will ensure that all federal funds used within the state are programmed in the STIP and accounted for and that the STIP captures any project activity related to federal funds or regionally significant projects.
+ODOT shall program funds to projects in a manner that maintains financial constraint and is consistent with federal regulations. - 2.
+ODOT, including the Rail and Public Transit Division, shall provide MPO and Public Transportation Provider sufficient financial information (including information regarding grant awards, annual appropriation amounts, limitations, and rescissions, as applicable) in a timely manner.
+ODOT will provide project financial information to MPO as needed for demonstration of fiscal constraint of the metropolitan TIP. - 3.
+ODOT coordinates the special purpose committee described below.
+The special purpose committee projects long range federal and state revenues for development of the financially constrained MTP also referred to as the Regional Transportation Plan (RTP).
+The special purpose committee consists of a representative from ODOT and each metropolitan planning organization and each metropolitan public transportation provider.
 These representatives will cooperatively develop a methodology for estimating state and federal revenues, as well as the actual estimates.
 This methodology includes the development of a process for distributing these funds to ODOT regions and metropolitan planning areas.
-The planning horizon will be sufficient to enable each MPO to produce its next long-range transportation plan.
+The planning horizon will be sufficient to enable each metropolitan planning organization to produce its next MTP. - 4.
+ODOT will coordinate a meeting with MPO and Public Transportation Provider during each STIP/TIP cycle to mutually agree upon funding assumptions. - 5.
+ODOT is responsible for demonstrating fiscal constraint for the STIP.